spacemeshos/go-spacemesh/CONTRIBUTING.md

 # Code Contributions Guidelines
 Please follow the following guidelines to have your PR considered for merging into the project.

-1. You should document all methods and functions using `go commentary` syntax .
+1. You should document all methods and functions using [go commentary](https://golang.org/doc/effective_go.html#commentary).
 2. You should provide at least one unit test for each function and method.
 3. You should provide at least one integration test for each feature which involves more than one function call.
 Your tests should reflect the main ways that your code should be used.
 4. You should `gofmt` and `golint` your code.